gradle/provider-api-migration-testbed/README.md

 Matched call to org.gradle.api.tasks.compile.CompileOptions.getCompilerArgs() in test.project.build.TestGroovyPlugin$_apply_closure2, replacing...
 ```

+These are running against the bytcode of the build logic that wes compiled against Gradle 7.4.1, making the resulting bytecode comaptible with Gradle Next.

 ### Manual upgrade of sources

-Let's upgrade the build logic.
-You can follow the errors reported when trying to build without source pinning, or you can apply the patch:
+Let's upgrade the build logic for good.
+You can follow the errors reported when trying to build without source pinning, or you can apply [this patch](https://gist.github.com/wolfs/fe4d777efda81768d98277f3472f762d/):

 ```shell
 $ curl -s https://gist.githubusercontent.com/wolfs/fe4d777efda81768d98277f3472f762d/raw | git apply -